m e n u

 Peter's giggling became almost hysterical.
 "I'm crazy, great to know!"

 The little man's eyes widened: "Crazy?
 What makes you think so?"
 And worried: "Are you serious now?
-But then I would have turned to the wriwrawrong one, because we have a serious problem, you see, and need a clear head and not someone with puffed bibabubbles inside!"
+But then I turned to the wriwrawrong one, because we have a serious problem, you see, and need a clear head and not someone with puffed bubbles inside!"

 Distracted from his own person, Peter immediately asked: "A problem, what problem?
 And who is 'we'?"